yermolim/glbim/README.md

 </ul>

 #### *Mesh ids
-A combination of internal model UUID and mesh 'name' field is used as mesh id (`${modelUuid}|${meshName}`).
+A combination of model id and mesh 'name' field is used as mesh id (`${modelId}|${meshName}`).
 This id is used for all available manipulations with a mesh (selection/isolation/hiding/coloring etc.).
-If mesh id is not unique, all manipulations will affect all meshes with this id.
+If mesh id is not unique, any manipulation will affect all meshes with this id.

 If I find time for this, or if there are any requests, I will add more details to the description.